 Your personal car insurance typically covers a rental car with the same limits and deductibles — as long as your trip is for personal travel.
 If you’re on a business trip, you might need commercial coverage or your company might have a commercial auto policy that can cover the rental.

 Most rental companies prefer for you to pay with a credit card for your car rental reservation.
-But what most people don’t know is that many travel credit cards will cover basic collision insurance on rentals, saving you up to $30 a day.
+But what most people don’t know is that some travel credit cards will cover basic collision insurance on rentals, saving you up to $30 a day.
 Check with your credit card provider to fully understand the terms and conditions.

 5. Rent for the Weekend